gravitational/teleport/rfd/0173-terraform-machine-id.md

 Write integration tests for:
 - `joining` with an existing bot
-- `joining` with mocking MFA (not sure about the feasibility)
-- `bootstrap` enabled and checking resources are created
+- `tctl terraform-local-helper` running against a Teleport cluster

 Manual test (in the test plan) for:
 - running the provider in GitHub actions with `joining`
-- running the provider locally with `joining` against a cluster with MFA4A
+- running `tctl terraform-local-helper` against a cluster with MFA4A

 ### Future work

-Add Terraform Cloud support via a dedicated join method.
+Add Hashicorp Cloud Platform Terraform support via a dedicated join method.